JeffSmith-ok/GitHub_Upload/README.md

 Part 3: Perform Financial Calculations.

-Perform financial calculations using functions.
+Thirdly, perform financial calculations using functions.

 1. Define a new function that will be used to calculate present value.
    a.
 This function should include parameters for `future_value`, `remaining_months`, and the `annual_discount_rate`